FREE Trial with Benzinga Pro happening right now!

-A strong understanding of Excel opens up a new category of organizing, planning, and executing at work or at home.
-However, with your schedule already full, how are you going to find time to develop a new skill?
+A strong understanding of Excel opens up a new world of organizing, planning, and executing at work and at home.
+However, with your schedule already full, how do you find time to develop a new skill?

-But with the intricacies of Excel, you’re afraid that written guides and texts will only leave you more confused.
-Excel is one of the world’s most popular spreadsheet programs and is widely used in almost all aspects of business.
+But with the intricacies of Microsoft Excel, you may fear that written guides and textbooks will leave you more confused.
+Excel is one of the world’s most popular spreadsheet platforms and is widely used in almost all aspects of business.
 Yet, it remains a mystery to many computer users.

-If you’re looking to cultivate the skill of Excel, an online course might be the best choice for you.
-Among the many benefits to online learning, you can find a course that fits your needs, starts at your level of understanding, comes with interactive materials and, best of all, lets you learn at your own pace.
+If you’re looking to cultivate your skills, online Excel courses might be the best choice for you.
+Among the many benefits of online learning, you can find Excel courses for beginners, start at your level of understanding, encounter interactive materials and, best of all, learn at your own pace.

 Quick Look: Best Excel Courses